splynx/docs/files/en/administration/main/main.md

 Main / Splynx
 ==========

-In this section you can configure all
+In this section you can configure all administrative details on the system.

 There are 5 subcategories in the Main (*Splynx*) section of Administration.